 2024 alberta sport recognition award Winners

 The 2024 Alberta Sport Recognition Awards honour the following outstanding Albertans who have demonstrated great achievement and contributions to sport in Alberta.
+They help make the province a better place to live, work and play through their dedication to sport.

 Junior Male Athlete of the Year

-Aidan Norman, Calgary
+Aiden Norman, Calgary

 Sport: Swimming